Steel-cut oats cook overnight with bananas, walnuts, and spices to create a healthy, make-ahead breakfast that will be waiting for you in the morning.

 Your spoon is waiting.

-Place all ingredients in slow cooker and stir until well combined.
+- Place all ingredients in a slow cooker and stir until well combined.

 - Cook overnight on Low for 8 hours.

 - In the morning, stir oatmeal with a fork to loosen the steel cut oats and make sure everything is fully incorporated.

 - Serve warm with banana slices, chopped walnuts or a pinch of brown sugar if you wish.